Development

 Some of these red flags may indicate a problem with muscle tone or coordination.
 A pediatrician would want to discuss these and explore the possibility of physical therapy and other intervention for your child.

-Communication and Language Red Flags
+Communication And Language Red Flags

 Communication skills both verbally and non-verbally are critical to get and understand the needs of other people.
 Red flags in this category include